thimens/DataMapper/README.md

 ## Special conversions
 There are two special conversions that you can use:

-1.You can fill a enum property of your object from a string column of database, if your enum values have the `DefaultValue` attribute on them.
+1.You can set a enum property of your object from a string column of database, if your enum values have the `DefaultValue` attribute on them.
 For example, if you have the following values on `Status` column of the `Subscription` table: `"P"` (Paused), `"A"` (Active), `"I"` (Idle):

 The class: